edugca/xlMATRIX/README.md

 https://gist.github.com/edugca/5cf477673b7d8c76431ed9f52c09f7e7

 ## History

 ### v.
+1.2
+- Added functions AR_FITTED, AR_BACKCAST, MHFILTER, SPARSEDIV, FLATTEN, UNFLATTEN, COMBINATIONS, CMATRIX, CMSUM, CMSUB, CMPROD, CMMULT, CMDIV, CMCONJ, CMREAL, CMIMAGINARY, CMABS, CMARG, CMPOWER, CMCOS, CMSIN, CMSIGN, CMROUND, CMFORMAT, CMINVERSE.
+- Functions SPARSEPLUS, SPARSEMINUS and SPARSEDOT now allow that one of the sparse matrices is actually a scalar.
+- Function QR_FACTORIZE now has an additional parameter that allows returnin full (default) or reduced versions of the decomposition elements.
+- Function SPLITALL has now a different algorithm that relies on TEXTSPLIT instead of FILTERXML for Mac compatibility.
+- Bug fix: functions QR_FACTORIZE, EIGENVALUES and EIGENVECTORS work even if the matrix has zero-collinear or perfectly-collinear columns.
+- Bug fix: function SPARSEWISE was not operating properly when a non-sparse element in a matrix was matched with the sparse element of the other matrix.
+- Bug fix: function SLICE was retuning an array of errors when either rows or columns were not provided or were zero and parameter "remove" was TRUE.
+- Bug fix: function JACKKNIFE was not working due to a bug in the SLICE function.
+- Bug fix: function EYE returned error when number of columns were smaller than number of rows.
+- Bug fix: function GET was not working with [remove]=TRUE in the case of a single column matrix.

+### v.
 1.1
 - Added functions SHIFT, EVERY, AR_COEFF, AR_FORECAST, HFILTER, BKFILTER, CFFILTER, RWFILTER, CIRCSHIFT, APPLYROWS, APPLYCOLS, KFILTER, KFILTER_UPDATE, HENDFILTER, HENDFILTER_WEIGHTS, MAFILTER, CONV, SPARSEWISE, SPARSEPLUS, SPARSEMINUS, SPARSEDOT, SPARSEPOWER, SPARSET, SPARSEMULT, SPARSEEYE, SPARSEDIAG, SPARSEVSTACK, SPARSEHSTACK, SPARSESLICE.